What is resource management?

 Step 3 - Estimate time

 Some tasks take longer than others to complete.
 Adding a time estimate for each task will then help you to allocate your resources better.
 Here, we are using a Numbers Column, and adjusting the units in the column footer to be measured in hours.

-Once you've planned all the tasks that needs to be done, you can start allocating!
-To help you with that process, we have created the workload view.
+Once you've planned all the tasks that need to be done, you can start allocating work to your team members!
+To help you with that process, we have created the Workload View.
 This amazing feature will help you see in one glance who is over their capacity and assign upcoming tasks accordingly.